LSA125/wuno/README.md

 > ⚠️ **Note:** The app is hosted on Azure free tier.
 Initial load may take 30-60 seconds while the services wake up from cold start.

+> ⚠️ **Warning:** If the database fails to connect, it's likely I've run out of vcore seconds on the Azure SQL free tier (100,000 per month).
+It resets on the 1st of each month.

 Wuno is a fast, real-time party word game you can spin up and play with friends.
 The back end is built with ASP.NET Core, SignalR, and EF Core.
 The front end is a React SPA developed using Vite and Tailwind CSS.